ddeeproton2/ChatPGP/README.md

 To make this chat aviable between mobiles, you can use tor server.

-Install Termux, and then the servers : apache2, mysqld, node, tor, and talk with your friends :)
+Install Termux on Android, and then the servers : apache2, mysqld, node, tor, and talk with your friends :)

 ```bash
 pkg update